Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 - PRUNER_NAME (optional): select a pruner supported by Optuna, or set it to "None."
 Also, set PRUNER_STARTUP_TRIALS, PRUNER_WARMUP_STEPS, and PRUNER_INTERVAL STEPS.
 For details, see the [official Optuna docs](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.MedianPruner.html#optuna.pruners.MedianPruner).

-Next, customize the hyperparameter space defined with variables that have prefix "LIST_".
+Next, customize the hyperparameter space defined with variables that have prefix "SPACE_".
 For example, [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py) contains an entry like this:

 ```
-    "LIST_ORDER_SPRT": {
+    "SPACE_ORDER_SPRT": {
         "PARAM_SPACE": "int",
         "LOW": 0,
         "HIGH": 5,  # 10